3 Ways to Dry Fruit for the Birds

 As the year goes on and the weather turns a little cooler I find myself drying more fruits and berries for the birds.
 It is a fairly easy process no matter if you use the sun, oven, or the microwave drying method.
 All 3 ways to dry fruit for the birds work well.

-You can then add the fruits to recipes like the dried fruit medley bird food recipe to attract a wide variety of additional birds to your feeders.
+Add the fruits to recipes like the dried fruit medley bird food recipe to attract a wide variety of additional birds to your feeders.

 Have an old window screen?
 Recycle it into a drying rack for the fruit to feed the birds.